 The disc models now also boast integrated a new integrated Contact SLR/SL Aero handlebar/stem unit, with internal cable routing.
 The tubeless ready Giant SLR WheelSystem also comes with aero spokes and a taller 65mm rim depth at the rear.

-Moving on to the Giant Propel Advanced Pro, from £2,699 (or £1,549 for a frame), all the bikes come with deep section wheels and more integrated cable routing.
+Moving on to the Giant Propel Advanced Pro, from £2,799, and all the bikes come with deep section wheels and more integrated cable routing.
 The OverDrive 2 steerer is used, which is stiffer than that on the basic Advanced and these models enjoy the ‘RideSense’ data recording sensor which will communicate cadence info to an Ant+ computer.

-The Propel Advanced Disc (£2,999) is the first in the disc line up, so comes with hydraulic stoppers, the wider rim rear wheel mentioned above and integrated bar and stem.
-This comes with a Shimano Ultegra groupset, but if you go for the Propel Advanced Disc Pro (£4,499) this is boosted to Shimano Ultegra Di2.
+The Propel Advanced Disc comes with hydraulic stoppers, the wider rim rear wheel mentioned above and integrated bar and stem.
+This comes with a Shimano 105 groupset for £2,299 or Ultegra groupset for £2999.
+If you go for the Propel Advanced Pro Disc (£4,499) this is boosted to Shimano Ultegra Di2, the integrated power meter, and SLR components over SL.

 Whilst the Liv women’s bikes are not ‘women’s versions of the men’s bikes’, the Liv Envie is the aero road bike within the brand’s range and shares many of its technologies with the Propel.